">

 Safety Reminders

-• Secure cylinders upright.
+• Secure cylinders upright during storage and use.

-• Keep valve caps on when not in use.
+• Use valve caps when required.

 Ask the Crew